oskarhenriksson/toric-vertically-parametrized-systems/results/legend.md

 * `LocalACR` is true if we were able to vertify that the network has local ACR with the methods in Section 7.2.

 ## Other properties of the network
-* `Linear` is true if all rectant complexes are monomolecular.
 * `GenericallyBinomial` is true if we were able to prove that the steady state ideal is generically binomial[^1].
 * `Binomial` is true if we were able to prove that the steady state ideal is binomial for all positive choices of rate constants[^1].
 * `CoveredByDZT` is true if the network is covered by the deficiency zero theorem.